-• Dressings are to be kept clean and dry.
-You may remove the ace wrap and large dressing three days after surgery and replace with dry gauze and tape over the incision sites.
+- •Dressings are to be kept clean and dry.
+You may remove the ace wrap and large dressing three days after surgery.
 Leave steri-strips or clear bandages in place until your follow up visit.
 A small amount of clear drainage or bleeding is normal.
-If this is happening, the dressing should be changed daily.
-A compression sock or ACE wrap should be re-applied, starting at the ankle and wrapped up the leg to mid-thigh.
-The immobilizer should then be replaced on the leg.

-•You may get the incision wet when showering after your first dressing change.
+If this is happening, use dry gauze and tape over the incisions and change daily until drainage stops. - •You may get the incision wet when showering 3 days after surgery.
 The shower should be brief, and the wounds patted dry with a clean towel.
-You should shower from a seated position with your leg extended in front of you.
-The immobilizer should be the last thing you remove and the first to back on.
-It is important to avoid putting weight on the leg during your shower.
-No baths or soaking the incision until 3-4 weeks after surgery and well healed.

-• If you notice purulent drainage (thick white or greenish in color) from the wound, increasing redness, or you have a temperature of 101 or higher, please report these symptoms to your surgeon or the doctor on call.
+No baths or soaking the incision until 3-4 weeks after surgery and well healed. - •If you notice purulent drainage (thick white or greenish in color) from the wound, increasing redness, or you have a temperature of 101 or higher, please report these symptoms to your surgeon or the doctor on call.